pas-campitiello/python/3-15-ExeForNewLanguage.md

 if you say 'y', it'll again ask the parameters.
 If 'n', it'll exit.
 (Do while loop).

 While running the program give value mu = 0.
 See what happens.
 Does it give 'DIVIDE BY ZERO' error?
-Does it give 'Segmentation fault..core dump?'.
+Does it give 'Segmentation fault..core dump?'
 How to handle this situation.
 Is there something built in the language itself?
 (Exception Handling).

 See here: https://docs.python.org/3/tutorial/errors.html